 Symptoms include frequent urination, intense thirst, and high blood sugar readings during self-monitoring.
 If a person does not address high blood glucose, they might develop ketoacidosis, a dangerous buildup of waste products that can lead to diabetic coma.

-Treatment includes adjustments in diabetes medication, physical exertion, and eating less during meals.
-Wearing a medical ID is essential for people who have hyperglycemia as this can impact on other treatments.
+Treatment includes adjustments in diabetes medication, exercise, and eating less during meals.
+Wearing a medical ID is essential for people who have diabetes, as this can impact other treatments.